MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/uno/authentication.md

 7. Accept the license agreement to continue the installation.

-Use the same technique to add the [Microsoft.Identity.Client]() library to each of the `TodoApp.Uno` projects:
+Use the same technique to add the [Microsoft.Identity.Client](/azure/active-directory/develop/msal-overview) library to each of the `TodoApp.Uno` projects:

-1. Enter `Microsoft.Identity.Client` in the search box, then press EWnter.
+1. Enter `Microsoft.Identity.Client` in the search box, then press Enter.
 2. Select the `Microsoft.Identity.Client` result.
 3. In the right hand panel, select each of the `TodoApp.Uno` projects.
 4. Select **Install**.